COVID-19 Frequently Asked Questions (FAQs)

 Yes.
 The Health Center Program views providing COVID-19 vaccinations as an element of in-scope general primary care and immunization services, as reflected on Form 5A: Services Provided.
 Health centers may administer COVID-19 vaccinations within their scope of project to health center patients and to individuals who are not health center patients both at the health center and at locations within the community that are not a health center’s service sites, as documented on Form 5B or 5C as appropriate.
 These activities could include community-based events that are either conducted by the health center or in which the health center participates that take place on the grounds of or within locations such as community centers, faith-based organizations, senior centers, nursing homes, and skilled nursing facilities.

-Health centers should review HRSA’s Considerations for Health Center Scope of Project and the COVID-19 Public Health Emergency for factors that are relevant to whether an activity is considered within scope of project.
+Health centers should review the Health Center Program Compliance FAQs for factors that are relevant to whether an activity is considered within scope of project.
 Health centers also may review HRSA’s Determination of Coverage for COVID-19-Related Activities by Health Center Providers under 42 U.S.C. § 233(g)(1)(B) and (C) (PDF - 34 KB), which clarifies eligibility for FTCA coverage for health center providers deemed as Public Health Service (PHS) employees through the Health Center FTCA Program and the Health Center VHP FTCA Program who provide grant-supported COVID-19 health services, including vaccine administration, to their patients and to individuals who are not patients of the health center.
 Note: Following the end of the public health emergency originally declared on January 31, 2020, HRSA has determined that the particularized determination for health center providers shall sunset and expire on December 31, 2024.
 Health centers should consult the FTCA Health Center Policy Manual, (PDF - 406 KB) sections C.4 and C.5, for more information on covered services to non-patients.

 As with all in-scope services, health centers should maintain appropriate health records and, where applicable, billing records for immunizations they provide, consistent with applicable standards of practice.
 Health centers that partner with other organizations conducting community-based immunization programs should maintain their own records to the extent practicable, and if unable to do so, should make arrangements with those organizations, as necessary, to obtain timely documentation of all individual immunizations administered by health center providers.
 Delivering health services on behalf of a third-party entity is generally another line of business outside the scope of the Health Center Program project.